 The mayor's toothache got worse and he left an angry message on Mr. Mann's voice mail.
 By then, the politician's jaw was swollen up like a purple balloon so his message sounded like, "Mpfftr Mum, rr inking atz ssno ood!"
 Alas, Spit's benefactor got the message loud and clear.
-Mr. Mann immediately drove out to the Spit jet.
+Mr. Mann had immediately called Spit"s limo driver.

-The once infallible healing cat crawled onto the backseat of the Mann-mobile.
+Now this.
+He crawled back into the Mann-mobile.
 Thirty long minutes later, the driver dumped him out at the airfield without so much as a, "So long, Spit."

 It got worse.
 When Spit reached the jet's door he found it locked tight with a huge, shiny padlock.
 He batted at it with his big paw.
 He growled and hissed.
 Nothing loosened the lock.
 Nevertheless, Spit sat and waited for several hours.
 His attendant never emerged.

 He gave up in defeat .His Mouse had even been flung out onto the tarmac.
 Spit picked the tattered toy up in his mouth and began walking toward the city.
 His heart pounded.
 He felt abandoned and lost.
 Hours passed.
 Hungry and tired of being passed by or nearly run over by many cars, he reached the edge of town.